hiikalll/CurhatIn-Flask-social-media/README.md

   <li>Delete post</li>
 </ul>

-Using peewee which is si ple and light ORM
+Using peewee which is simple and light ORM

 And bootstrap as our frontend framework.